Thom Yorke: Climate

 In 2008, Radiohead commissioned a study to reduce the carbon expended on tour.
 Based on the findings, they chose to play at venues supported by public transport, made deals with trucking companies to reduce emissions, used new low-energy LED lighting and encouraged festivals to offer reusable plastics.
 That year, Yorke guest-edited a special climate change edition of Observer Magazine and wrote: "Unlike pessimists such as James Lovelock, I don't believe we are all doomed ...
 You should never give up hope."

 In 2009, Yorke performed via Skype at the premier of the environmentalist documentary The Age of Stupid, and gained access to the COP 15 climate change talks in Copenhagen by posing as a journalist.
 In 2010, he performed a benefit concert at the Cambridge Corn Exchange for the British Green Party and supported the 10:10 campaign for climate change mitigation.
 The following year, he joined the maiden voyage of Rainbow Warrior III, a yacht used by Greenpeace to monitor damage to the environment.

 Yorke endorsed the Green Party candidate Caroline Lucas at the 2015 UK general election.
 That December, he performed at the United Nations Climate Change Conference in Paris at a benefit concert in aid of 350.org, an environmental organisation raising awareness about climate change.
 His performance was included on the live album Pathway to Paris, released in July 2016.
 Yorke contributed an electronic track, "Hands Off the Antarctic", to a 2018 Greenpeace campaign.
+In August 2026, Yorke, O'Brien and Selway were among 211 artists to sign a letter calling for the prime minister, Andy Burnham, to reject proposals for further drilling in the Rosebank oil and gas field.